Learn how a SIP server works with VAX VOIP - SIP VoIP Explained

 In other words, SIP is just one of the many protocols that can be used for VoIP, though it’s the most common one due to its versatility.
 If VoIP is the means of making a call over the internet, SIP is the method of managing that call.

-The roles of SIP vs VoIP
+Roles of SIP vs VoIP

 SIP vs VoIP made easy